-The John T. Wilson homestead is situated in scenic Adams County Ohio, only minutes from the Wheat Ridge Amish Community and State Route 32, and an hour drive from Cincinnati.
+The John T. Wilson homestead is situated in scenic Adams County Ohio, only minutes from the Wheat Ridge Amish Community and Serpent Mound, interestingly Wilson was the owner of Serpent Mound and the land surrounding it when these lands were deeded to the Peabody Museum of Harvard University 1886.
+Located just off State Route 32, and an hour drive from Cincinnati.
 This is a picturesque land of rolling hills, country farms, covered bridges, and antique shops.
-Adams County is also the home of Serpent Mound, beautiful Ohio Brush Creek, and two state forests; and the Wilson home is adjacent to the 4300 acre Tranquility Wildlife Area which known for its world record white tail deer potential.
+Adams County is also the home of beautiful Ohio Brush Creek, and two state forests; and the Wilson home is adjacent to the 4300 acre Tranquility Wildlife Area which known for its world record white tail deer potential.
 If you are planning a visit to the John T. Wilson homestead please visit our local attractions link to find some of the wonderful sites of Adams County, Ohio.

 |We are proud that the John T. Wilson homestead serves as a connection to days gone by, preserving the past for current generations to enjoy.
 With the hustle and bustle of modern life, it is reinvigorating to step back into a simpler time, a place of tranquility and history.
 We look forward to you visiting the Annual Adams County Heritage Days and our future bed and breakfast.